 The tanks rolled through the central part of Beijing, and fighter planes flew overhead.
 Fifty-two new types of weapons which were made in China were revealed in the parade, including the latest nuclear missiles.

 In 2009, there was a formation that consisted of foreigners in the China National Day parade.
 It was the first time that foreigners took part in the parade since the People's Republic of China was founded in 1949.
 A total of 181 foreigners who come from 53 countries attended the parade.
 They were overseas students studying in Beijing and foreign experts and representatives from foreign companies.

 Foreigners wore Chinese style dress or their national costumes with a print of "One World" and others dressed in T-shirts with "I love China" on them.
 They were waving the Chinese national flags in the parade.
 The international formation showed the development and Chinese prayers for world peace to the rest of the world.

 In the past foreigners used to be in the audience only, but now they can participate in this important parade on such a special day.
 The National Day parade successfully demonstrated the positive image of China which showed the increasing military power of China and the desire to uphold world peace.

-There will also be a live celebration about the National Day parade on TV.
+There will also be a live celebration of the National Day parade on TV.
 A splendid firework display is set off to light the sky brightly and gallantly in the evening.
-Security is quite tight on National Day, so it is a wise decision to avoid going out for the in Beijing.
+Security is quite tight on National Day, so it is a wise decision to avoid going out in Beijing.

 All the places of interest in China are literally gobbled up by a sea of tourists who take advantage of the National holiday to travel around in the country.
 Thus, it's not so convenient for foreign travelers to travel during this period.
 Tickets and hotels should be booked several days in advance.
 Or, you'd better avoid this peak traveling period.